-FirstLight Power has applied to relicense a number of exisiting hydroelectric power facilities on our portion of the CT River.
+FirstLight Power has applied to relicense a number of existing hydroelectric power facilities on our portion of the CT River.
 Greening Greenfield does not want these licenses to allow operations for another 50 years like the last 50 have been.
 Read on to learn more background and see how you can Take Action

 Current Status

-As of early January 2023, another delay has been approved (see last 2 paragraphs), giving FirstLight until March 31 2023 and FERC until May 31 2023 to issue the REA notices.
-See LEARN MORE for a description of the process.
-FirstLight has submitted a "final" Flow and Fish Passage Agreement to FERC, but it is not yet published.
-Topics such as Erosion, Cultural Heritage, and Recreation are still being negotiated.
-Don't forget that the "Final" Settlement Agreement, when it comes, is only "final" for the entities who agreed to it, which does not include all Interested Parties, nor the DEP itself, nor the FERC.
+FirstLight has submitted a "final" Flow and Fish Passage Settlement Agreement to FERC dated 3/31/23 seeking a 50-year license.
+Topics such as Erosion (truly not done), Cultural Heritage (there is an Memorandum of Understanding), and Recreation (lots addressed in Flow, and perhaps in separate documents) are still not fully done and may still be being negotiated.* Don't forget that the "Final" Settlement Agreement, is only "final" for the entities who agreed to it, which does not include all Interested Parties, nor the DEP itself, nor the FERC.

 What's Next?
 See Take Action for what DEP has agreed to and what still needs work.